heimdal/heimdal/lib/asn1/MANUAL.md

 tagging so that one need never specify tags explicitly in order to fix ambiguities.

-Also, tehre are two types of tags: `IMPLICIT` and `EXPLICIT`.
-Implicit tags replace the tags that the taggged type would have otherwise.
-Explicit tags treat the encoding of a type's value (including its tag and length) as the value of the tagged type, thus yielding a tag-length-tag-length-value encoding.
+Also, there are two types of tags: `IMPLICIT` and `EXPLICIT`.
+Implicit tags replace the tags that the tagged type would have otherwise.
+Explicit tags treat the encoding of a type's value (including its tag and length) as the value of the tagged type, thus yielding a tag-length-tag-length-value encoding -- a TLTLV encoding!

-Thus explicit tagging is unnecessarily redundant and wasteful.
+Thus explicit tagging is more redundant and wasteful than implicit tagging.
 But implicit tagging loses metadata that is useful for tools that can decode TLV encodings without reference to the schema (module) corresponding to the types of values encoded.

-TLV encodings were probably never needed, but they exist, and becuase they are widely used, cannot be removed.
+TLV encodings were probably never justified except by lack of tooling and belief that codecs for TLV ERs can be hand-coded.
+But TLV RTs exist, and because they are widely used, cannot be removed.

 ## Other Encoding Rules